Microscopic theory of spin Seebeck effect in antiferromagnets: Bogoliubov transformation for the canted AF phase

 where $\bm S_{\siteA}$ ($\bm S_{\siteB}$) is the spin-$S$ operators on an A-sublattice site $\siteA$ (B-sublattice site $\siteB$).
 In the local coordinate, the canted state in the $S^{z}$-$S^{x}$ plane is regarded as a ferromagnetic state along the $S^{\xi}$ axis.
 Therefore, we may perform a standard HP transformation for the spins $\qty(S^{\zeta},S^{\eta},S^{\xi})$:

 where $a_{\siteA}^{\dagger}$ and $a_{\siteA}$~($b_{\siteB}^{\dagger}$ and $b_{\siteB}$) are creation and annihilation operators of magnon on A-sublattice site $\siteA$ (B-sublattice site $\siteB$), respectively.
 Substituting this magnon representation into the Hamiltonian~(\ref{ModelHamiltonian-AFM}) and neglecting the magnon interaction, we have an effective Hamiltonian with quadratic and linear terms of magnon operators.
-The linear term proportional to $a_{\siteA,\siteB}^{\dagger}$ and $a_{\siteA,\siteB}$ vanishes by imposing the condition of minimizing the classical ground-state energy of the canted state, i.e., Eq.~(\ref{CantedAngle}).
+The single magnon terms all vanish by imposing the condition of minimizing the classical ground-state energy of the canted state, i.e., Eq.~(\ref{CantedAngle}).

 Through the Fourier transformation for magnon operators, the wavenumber representation of the Hamiltonian with $a_{\wn}$ and $b_{\wn}$ is simply derived.
 If we perform the following two Bogoliubov transformations, the Hamiltonian is diagonalized.
 The first simple Bogoliubov transformation is as follows: